neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 #### 1: Genetic Cross

+Genetic crosses afford powerful insight into the genetic basis of phenotypic variation (as you examined in Figure 61).
+Phenotype *heritability patterns* are a useful tool for inferring the number of and relationship among genes contributing to complex behavioral phenotyps.

 Burrowing behavior has diverged significantly between two interfertile sister species, P. maniculatus and P. polionotus.
 Because they are interfertile, they can be genetically *crossed* (ie. mated).
-Genetic crosses afford powerful insight into the genetic basis of phenotypic variation (as you examined in Figure 61).
-Phenotype *heritability patterns* are a useful tool for inferring the number of and relationship among genes contributing to complex behavioral phenotyps.

 :::{figure} /images/burrowing-cross-design.png
 :width: 450

-Cross design for identifying the genetic architecture of burrowing differences between P. maniculatus (red) and P. polionotus (blue).
+Genetic cross design used to infer the genetic architecture of burrowing behavior.
+P. maniculatus (red) and P. polionotus (blue).
 The two species are crossed to generate F1 hybrids, which have a chromosome from each of the parents (red and blue).
 F1 hybrids, which produce P. polionotus-like burrows, are then backcrossed to P. maniculatus.
-The resultant backcross generation (BC) shows a range of burrow
-architectures: burrows that resemble the parents (short entrance tunnel without an escape tunnel, and long entrance tunnel with an escape tunnel) as well as new architectures (short entrance tunnel with an escape tunnel, and long entrance tunnel without an escape).[^Hu-Hoekstra-2017]
+The resultant backcross generation (BC) shows a range of burrow architectures: burrows that resemble the parents (short entrance tunnel without an escape tunnel, and long entrance tunnel with an escape tunnel) as well as new architectures (short entrance tunnel with an escape tunnel, and long entrance tunnel without an escape).[^Hu-Hoekstra-2017]
 :::

 [^Hu-Hoekstra-2017]: Hu, C. K., & Hoekstra, H. E. (2017).
 Peromyscus burrowing: A model system for behavioral evolution.
 Seminars in cell & developmental biology, 61, 107–114. https://doi.org/10.1016/j.semcdb.2016.08.001